PRATIK-2251/NodeJs-ExpressJS-Learning/Steps.md

 1. npm init -y ----> creating package.json using this command
 2. config file created, .gitignore file created, install express And run server using "node server.js"
+3. install moongose and connect to the DB.